Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for Franconia students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote! (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Franconia District Curriculum Used in Our In-Home Tutoring Programs

 Students in kindergarten through the 12th grade in Franconia are educated within the Fairfax County Public Schools system.
 Students in the district enjoy learning experiences that are both challenging, yet relevant to life and work in the 21st century.
 Classroom learning is supervised by high qualified and caring teachers who work with each student to foster his or her individual growth.
 Students are encouraged to explore various academic areas, with teachers and staff members providing logistical support and encouragement.
 Despite the expansive size of the district – over 186,000 students – there is a focus on recognizing the abilities and needs of each individual student.
 The district’s 196 programs, centers, and schools provide students with state-of-the art facilities in which to learn and grow.